ceh-forks/fedn/docs/deployment.rst

 - `Examples <https://github.com/scaleoutsystems/fedn/tree/master/examples>`__

 .. note::
-   The clients will also need to be able to resolve each combiner node usign the 'host' argument in the combiner settings file.
+   The clients will also need to be able to resolve each combiner node using the 'host' argument in the combiner settings file.
    There is a template in 'config/extra-hosts-client.yaml.template' that can be modified for this purpose.